Ultimate Charleston Real Estate Investing Guide for 2026

 Buy and Hold

-This investment plan involves purchasing real estate and retaining it for a long period.
-Their profitability analysis includes renting that property while they retain it to increase their income.
+This investment plan includes purchasing real estate and keeping it for a significant period.
+As it is being retained, it's typically rented or leased, to increase profit.

 Factors to Consider